Discover The Secrets Of Successful Songwriting!

 Playing Christmas carols in shops during the festive season is tantamount to "psychological terror" for store workers, according to a study by an Austrian trade union.
 By the time the big day arrives, the study says, hours of listening to piped carols such as Jingle Bells and Silent Night will have made many store workers aggressive and confrontational.
 The union wants shops to limit the number of hours per day the music is played, and restrict it to areas where Christmas gifts are being sold.
 Time Magazine, 15-12-03, p12

-So why is Christmas just like a normal day in the office?
-You do all the work and that fat bloke in the suit gets all the credit.
-Readers Digest, December 2005 p 103
+Why is Christmas just like a normal day in the office?
+You do all the work and the fat guy in the suit gets all the credit.

 If the three wise men had been three wise women, they would have asked for directions, arrived on time, helped deliver the Baby, cleaned the stable, and made a casserole.